rust-lang/cargo/src/doc/guide.md

 ## Adding a dependency

-It's quite simple to add a dependency.
+It’s quite simple to add a dependency.
 Simply add it to your `Cargo.toml` file:

 ```toml
 [dependencies]